USD ($)

 ● 1 for ICMP (Internet Control Message Protocol).

-10. Header Checksum Field
+10. Header Checksum

 The IP checksum is a mechanism used in the IP header to ensure that the data hasn't been corrupted during transmission.
-It is a 16-bit field and is used to calculate checksum for IP header only.
+It is a 16-bit field and is used to calculate the checksum for the IP header only.
 It does not cover any data followed by the header.
-Other protocols like TCP and UDP have their own checksum fields for header and data.
+Other protocols like TCP and UDP have their own checksum fields for the header and data.

 In checksum calculation, the initial checksum value is set to 0 so that it does not interfere with the calculations.
-The IP header is divided into 16-bit chunks or words for example if the header is 20 bytes then it is divided into ten 16-bit words.
+The IP header is divided into 16-bit chunks or words.
+For example, if the header is 20 bytes, then it is divided into ten 16-bit words.
 These chunks are added together using a method called the one's complement sum.
 The one's complement of the total sum is stored in the checksum field.

 When the receiver gets the datagram, it performs the same steps: